 - Corn and cellulosic ethanol

+- Biobutanol

 - Biomass pyrolysis oil

 - Biodiesel

 - Renewable diesel

+- Coal-to-liquids

+- Gas-to-liquids

-- Sustainable aviation fuel
+- Biomass-to-liquids

-All process-unit capacity that is scheduled to begin operating in the future is added to existing capacities in their respective start years.
+All process unit capacity that is scheduled to begin operating in the future is added to existing capacities in their respective start years.
 The retirement and replacement of existing refining capacity is not explicitly represented in the LFMM.

 Capacity utilization of a process unit is the ratio of the actual throughput for a unit to the total capacity for that unit.
-Throughput for an atmospheric distillation unit (ADU) is typically a blend of crude oils, but historically this throughput has included unfinished oil imports at some refineries.
+Throughput for an atmospheric distillation unit (ADU) is typically a blend of crude oils, but historically this througput has included unfinished oil imports at some refineries.
 Therefore, historical ADU capacity utilization at these refineries includes both crude oil and unfinished oil imports.
-Because the LFMM processes unfinished oil imports only in secondary units, downstream from the ADU, an assumed historical percentage of the unfinished oils imported to the refinery was included as part of the throughput when calculating the ADU capacity utilization reported in AEO2025.
+Because the LFMM processes unfinished oil imports only in secondary units, downstream from the ADU, an assumed historical percentage of the unfinished oils imported to the refinery was included as part of the throughput when calculating the ADU capacity utilization reported in AEO2022.